Fluidification of entanglements by a DNA bending protein

-We first vary the number of kinks placed along the chains, let the systems equilibrate (see SI), and then perform a production run where we measure the properties and dynamics of the chains.
+To model different IHF stoichiometries, we vary the number of kinks along the chains, let the systems equilibrate, and then perform a production run where we measure the properties and dynamics of the chains.
 The kinks are placed at random, mimicking non-specific binding.
-We choose to explore a range of stoichiometries that is physiologically relevant and experimentally feasible {\it in vitro} (see below).
-Since the concentration of DNA unspecific binding sites is large ($\simeq$ 2.4 mM), we assume that all 6,000 and 30,000 IHF dimers in growing and stationary phase, respectively~\cite{Azam1999a}, are bound along the 4.6 Mbp genomic DNA.
-In turn this implies 1 IHF dimer every 800 and 150 bp, respectively.
+We choose to explore a range of stoichiometries that is physiologically relevant and experimentally feasible {\it in vitro}, i.e. 6,000 and 30,000 IHF dimers in growing and stationary phase~\cite{Azam1999a}, correspond to 1 IHF dimer every 800 and 150 bp within a 4.6 Mbp-long {\it E. coli} genome.

-As expected, the more kinks we place on the chains the smaller the radius of gyration of the chains $\langle R_g^2 \rangle \equiv \langle 1/N \sum_i^N \left[ \bm{r}_i - \bm{r}_{CM} \right]^2 \rangle$ (Fig.~\ref{fig:panel-ihf-sims}b).
-Due to the self-avoiding interactions being screened in dense solutions~\cite{Doi1988}, we can estimate the size of the chain as $R_g = l_p \sqrt{N/3l_p}$, where $l_p$ is the persistence length.
-In analogy with the case of freely kinked worm-like chains~\cite{Wiggins2005} -- notice that here we constrain the kink to a specific angle rather than considering a fully flexible joint as in Ref.~\cite{Wiggins2005} -- we can renormalise the persistence length to an effective $l_p^*(N_{\rm IHF})$ that depends on the number of kinks introduced in the chains, $N_{\rm IHF}$, and compute it as $l_p^* = 3 \langle R_g^2 \rangle/N$.
+First, we observe that the more the kinks, the smaller the gyration radius of the chains $\langle R_g^2 \rangle \equiv \langle 1/N \sum_i^N \left[ \bm{r}_i - \bm{r}_{CM} \right]^2 \rangle$ (Fig.~\ref{fig:panel-ihf-sims}b).
+Due to the self-avoiding interactions being screened in dense solutions~\cite{Doi1988}, we estimate the size of the chain as $R_g = l_p \sqrt{N/3l_p}$, where $l_p$ is the persistence length.
+In analogy with the case of freely kinked worm-like chains~\cite{Wiggins2005} (albeit here we set the kink to a specific angle rather than leaving a fully flexible joint as in Ref.~\cite{Wiggins2005}) we can renormalise the persistence length to an effective $l_p^*(N_{\rm IHF})$ that depends on the number of kinks introduced in the chains, $N_{\rm IHF}$, and compute it as $l_p^* = 3 \langle R_g^2 \rangle/N$.
 As shown in Fig.~\ref{fig:panel-ihf-sims}b(inset), the effective persistence length decreases from $l_p = 3\sigma \simeq 150$ bp to around $l_p=1.8 \sigma \simeq 90$ bp when we add 1 IHF every 2.5 beads (or 125 bp).
-Given that we work at fixed polymer concentration, we can use $l_p^*$ to estimate the kink-dependent entanglement length $N^*_e$ as~\cite{Uchida2008}
+Given that we work at fixed polymer concentration, we use $l_p^*$ to estimate the IHF-dependent entanglement length $N^*_e$ as~\cite{Uchida2008}